 So, email is still alive and stands as a great channel of communication and marketing for companies who run a business online.

-In this post, we are going to focus on three elements of the email that you can take advantage of to build trust with your email recipients and improve their engagement.
-These elements are:
+In this post, we are going to focus on the elements of the email that you can take advantage of to build trust with your email recipients and improve their engagement.

 1. Brand Your "From" for Better Subscriber Experience

 The From field, Subject line, and preview text are the first things that create an impression about you.
 It's the first moment of truth.
 That first impression often determines how the subscriber will interact with further messages from you.